Online demand, tablets and cheap fashion lift UK retail

 Internet grocery sales in Britain over the Christmas and New Year period grew 22 percent year-on-year, with 15 percent of British households placing orders, market researcher Kantar Worldpanel said on Tuesday.

-Online-only grocer Ocado, whose shares have risen over five-fold in the last year on the back of a deal with Morrisons (MRW.L), posted gross sales growth of 21.3 percent in the six weeks to January 5, reflecting strong trading in the seven days up to Christmas.
+Online-only grocer Ocado, whose shares have risen over five-fold in the last year on the back of a deal with Morrisons, posted gross sales growth of 21.3 percent in the six weeks to January 5, reflecting strong trading in the seven days up to Christmas.

 In clothing, Primark posted a 12 percent leap in constant-currency sales in the 16 weeks to January 4, in stark contrast to Marks & Spencer, Britain's largest clothing retailer which last week posted a 10th straight quarterly fall in underlying general merchandise sales.

-While Primark uniquely achieved its growth without a transactional website, UK home-shopping group N Brown (BWNG.L), which targets older and larger shoppers, said its customers were increasingly comfortable with buying clothes using a tablet, which they found more intuitive than a computer.
+While Primark uniquely achieved its growth without a transactional website, UK home-shopping group N Brown, which targets older and larger shoppers, said its customers were increasingly comfortable with buying clothes using a tablet, which they found more intuitive than a computer.

 "(For) people who are now in their 50s, digital communication and the development of the online world has been around for a very long time so it's much less of a new concept," CEO Angela Spindler told Reuters.